Psy.D., Widener (Hahnemann) University

 Dr. Janet Etzi earned her Psy.D. in clinical psychology from Widener University and joined Immaculata University in 1993.
 She earned her M.A. degree from Duquesne University.
 Dr. Etzi is a licensed psychologist in Pennsylvania.

-Dr. Etzi is coordinator of the mentoring program, coordinator of the APA-sponsored continuing education programs, and co-chair of the graduate student advisory committee.
+Dr. Etzi is coordinator of the mentoring program and Psy.D. program liaison for the Graduate Student Advisory Committee.
 Her areas of interest are theoretical and philosophical psychology (Division 24, APA), psychoanalytic psychology and psychotherapy (Division 39, APA), clinical child and adolescent psychology (Division 53, APA), mindfulness in psychotherapy, affect regulation theory, the Psychodynamic Diagnostic Manual, and phenomenological psychology.
 She has written and presented on topics such as gender psychology, adolescent psychotherapy, play, clinical reasoning and critical thinking in psychotherapy practice.

 - Treatment of Children and Adolescents